flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - Each [[lexicon]] is a view or an [[app]] in the [[atmosphere]] ([[at-mosphere]]?)
         - Thinking about how to make [[myhub]] an app in the atmosphere.
         - Some of the content in the [[PDS]] could be published in a hub; some in [[Bluesky]].
-        - Thinking of e.g. managing notes in Obsidian, and publishing a subset of them through this
+        - Thinking of e.g. managing notes in Obsidian, and publishing a subset of them through this pipeline.
+    - About the question "Is [[Bluesky]] really decentralized"?
+        - A conversation that took place mostly in blog posts, but maybe could benefit from cons

 ## [[2025-01-15]]
 Chris Aldrich can't make it today. still dispdby fires and poor wifi conx.